dotnet/docs-maui/docs/user-interface/controls/tableview.md

 - `HorizontalTextAlignment`, of type `TextAlignment`, represents the horizontal alignment of the text.
 - `Keyboard`, of type `Keyboard`, determines the keyboard to display when entering text.
-- `Label`, of type `string`,  represents the text to display to the left of the editable text.
+- <xref:Microsoft.Maui.Controls.Label>, of type `string`,  represents the text to display to the left of the editable text.
 - `LabelColor`, of type `Color`,  defines the color of the label text.
 - `Placeholder`, of type `string`, represents the text that's displayed when the `Text` property is empty.
 - `Text`, of type `string`, defines the text that's editable.